mmuckley/mmuckley.github.io/_pages/publications.md

 permalink: /publications/
 ---

 In the groupings of publications below I've included a category of "Journal and High-Impact Conference Articles".
 The reason is that in computer science, conference articles typically have a rigorous peer-review process for papers similar to that for journal articles in other fields.

-Conference articles at non-CS conferences have been listed in a separate sections for workshops and proceedings papers.
+Articles at non-CS conferences have been listed in a separate sections for workshops and proceedings papers.

 Where possible I've included a link to the final published PDF of the publication.
 If it wasn't available, I've tried to substitute a link to a preprint.
-Please note that there may be substantive differences between preprints and the final product, so please go to the journal/conference website to access the final version if possible.
+Note that there may be substantive differences between preprints and the final product, so please go to the journal/conference website to access the final version if possible.

 ## Preprints